Security-Onion-Solutions/securityonion-docs/architecture.rst

 Forward Node
 ~~~~~~~~~~~~

 A ``forward node`` is a sensor that forwards all logs via :ref:`filebeat` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
-From there, the data can be queried through the use of cross-cluster search.

-Forward Nodes run the following components:
+Forward nodes run the following components:

 -  :ref:`zeek`
 -  :ref:`suricata`